slatedocs/slate/source/includes/markdown/_07-auth.html.md

 | **client_secret** | *required* The Client Secret belonging to the app, found in the details pane of the developer console. |
 | **token** | *required* The refresh token that should be deauthorized.
 Bearer tokens will be rejected.  |

-The body should inclue a valid refresh token, which will cause the refresh token and any associated bearer tokens to be deauthorized.
+The body should include a valid refresh token, which will cause the refresh token and any associated bearer tokens to be deauthorized.
 Bearer tokens are not accepted in the request body since a new bearer token can always be obtained by reusing an authorized refresh token.

 #### Response